 The Kelsey museum has two human mummies (both children) and several animal mummies in its collection.
 The mummies are very fragile and must be climate controlled for their preservation since Michigan's weather is very different from the dry climate of Egypt that originally preserved them.
 The Egyptians themselves went to a great deal of trouble to keep the bodies of their dead hidden and private, and this helped keep the mummies so well preserved.

 The two human mummies in the Kelsey Museum of Archaeology are both of children about two or three years old, one probably a boy and the other possibly a girl (thanks to James E. Harris, retired Michigan professor who x-rayed these mummies, for this information).
 Both appear to be from the Roman period.
 The boy's mummy is plain and undecorated; the girl's has a plaster mask with gilt and painted decoration, heavily damaged.
-The boy's mummy underwent a CT-scan investigation and is now on display in the new Upjohn Exhibit Wing of the Kelsey Museum.
+The boy's mummy underwent a CT-scan investigation and is on display in the Upjohn Exhibit Wing.

 The statues in the Kelsey Museum are ancient—between 1,000 and 5,000 years old—and a lot of things can happen in that time.
 Although the statues are made of stone, the noses (and arms and legs) of statues stick out and are especially vulnerable to damage.
 Imagine falling over but not being able to stop your fall, and you'll get an idea of how this could happen!
 Statue noses are also easy to damage intentionally, and many ancient statues have lost their noses through ancient (or modern) vandalism.